shanu-rajmaniar/Cpp-Programming-and-OOPS/17. Destructors and Virtual Destructors/README.md

 ## Problem with Destructors:

-- Say in main class you have a pointer, p to **Base** class but using that pointer we make object of **Derived** class in foll. manner.
+- Say in main class you have a pointer, p to **Base** class but using that pointer we make object of **Derived** class in following manner.

 ```cpp
 main()